pythonprobr/pythonpro-website/README.md

 [![Python 3](https://pyup.io/repos/github/pythonprobr/pythonpro-website/python-3-shield.svg)](https://pyup.io/repos/github/pythonprobr/pythonpro-website/)

-It is been migrated from App Engine using Tekton to Heroky using Django
+It has been migrated from App Engine using Tekton to Heroky using Django

 How to install in locally (supposing you have git and python >= 3.6 installed):